conjure-cp/conjure/docs/essence.rst

 In the example fragment above ``direction`` is declared as an enumerated type with 4 members.
 Two decision variables are declared using ``direction`` as their domain and a constraint is posted on the values they can take.
-Enumerated types only support equality and ordering operators; they do not support arithmetic operators.
+Enumerated types support equality, ordering and successor/predecessor operators; they do not support arithmetic operators.

 Declaring unnamed types